abirsh/abirsh.github.io/index.md

 ---
-# This is the homepage
 layout: page

-# The title of the page.
 name: index
 title: null

-# Write a short (~150 characters) description of each blog post.
-# This description is used to preview the page on search engines, social media, etc.
 description: >
   Welcome to my website.

-# You can show the description on the page by deleting this line:
 hide_description: true
 ---

 ## Hi!
 I'm Abir.
 I am a PhD student in [Technology and Social Behavior (TSB)](http://tsb.northwestern.edu/), a joint Computer Science and Communication Studies program at [Northwestern University](http://www.northwestern.edu/).
 I work in the [Inclusive Technology Lab](http://inclusive.northwestern.edu/) with [Dr. Anne Marie Piper](http://ampiper.soc.northwestern.edu/).